Donna and Doug Tripp

 By her sixteenth birthday, Donna had discovered a knack for teaching, and taught adults the samba, rumba, and Lindy, while performing in ballet and Spanish dancing.

-As soon as school was out, Donna headed for Glacier National Park, where she worked one year as a maid, the next as a waitress, and the third as head waitress.
-That second year, the manager, recognizing Donna's "colortura" voice, asked if she would consider singing off ond on with the string trio in the dining room.
+She headed for Glacier National Park, where she worked one year as a maid, the next as a waitress, and the third as head waitress.
+That second year, the manager, recognizing Donna's "colortura" voice, asked if she would consider singing off ond on with the lodge's Gearjammer revues string trio in the dining room.
+Her time there kindled a love of Western mountains, hitting the steep trails on her days off and earning the nickname "Thirty-Mile Cooper."

-Donna skipped her senior year, moving to Los Angeles.
-There Doug Tripp saw her and four weeks later asked her to marry him.
+In 1953 Donna skipped her senior year, moving to Los Angeles.
+There Doug Tripp, a Colorado native, saw her and four weeks later asked her to marry him.
 Donna had to go back to school in Minnesota, having a contract with a studio.
 Doug went to Minneapolis over Christmas and when Donna graduated the pair got married.

 Donna danced ballet professionally.
 She also had 299 pupils in her classes at MacPhail.